claottoni/Peterborough-dental-calculus/README.md

 ```

 ### AMR data analysis in R
-The following analyses were done in R. We fits prepared a table of the samples by merging all the files from each dataset (from this study and the literature) to generate the file `Peterborough_full_dataset_amr_genes.txt`
+The following analyses were done in R. We prepared a table of the samples by merging all the files from each dataset (from this study and the literature) to generate the file `Peterborough_full_dataset_amr_genes.txt`

 ```R
 files <- list.files(pattern="*.uniq$", full.names=T,recursive=FALSE)